How To Plan A Trip To Bhutan: 8 Easy Bhutan Travel Tips! | Druk Asia

-The peak tourist seasons in Bhutan are Spring: March - May and Fall: September - November.
+The peak tourist seasons in Bhutan are from March to May (Spring) and September to November (Fall).
 In particular, March, April, October and November are especially busy.
-If you're considering visiting during these months, it's best to book your tour package and flight tickets at least 3 months ahead to ensure your reservation.
+If you plan a trip to Bhutan during these months, it's best to book your tour package and flight tickets at least 3 months ahead to ensure your reservation.

 Back in 2010, Drukair tickets were sold out for 3 consecutive weeks, so to avoid disappointment, we'd advise you to plan ahead.
 More tourists tend to travel during this period as they are the ideal months for festivals and trekking, which are naturally big draws.